the-road-to-graphql/the-road-to-graphql/README.md

 [![Slack](https://slack-the-road-to-learn-react.wieruch.com/badge.svg)](https://slack-the-road-to-learn-react.wieruch.com/)

-The official repository for [The Road to GraphQL](https://roadtoreact.com/).
+Official repository for [The Road to GraphQL](https://roadtoreact.com/).
+If you want to leave a review, please do it on [Amazon](https://www.amazon.com/dp/1730853935) or [Goodreads](https://www.goodreads.com/book/show/42641103-the-road-to-graphql).

 ## Updates, Help and Support

 * Get book updates via [E-Mail](https://www.getrevue.co/profile/rwieruch) or [Twitter](https://twitter.com/rwieruch)
-* Get help, while learning React with the book or teach others, in the official [Slack Channel](https://slack-the-road-to-learn-react.wieruch.com/)
+* Get help, while learning with the book or teach others, in the official [Slack Channel](https://slack-the-road-to-learn-react.wieruch.com/)
-* Find out how you can [Support the Book](https://www.robinwieruch.de/about/)
+* Find out how you can [support the Book](https://www.robinwieruch.de/about/)

 ## Contribute